Ozark Regional Transit giving raises this year, will need more money to sustain them, provide same service throughout Northwest Arkansas

 Gardner confirmed that is the scenario that has been used in the past, but on a much smaller scale.

-"Realistically, if we come to the end of 2022 and roll into 2023 with large chunks of reduced hours across the Northwest Arkansas area, people will be -- no other term to use -- pissed," Gardner said.
-"I have no doubt."

-McCurdy said he had a hard time convincing city leaders to approve last year's budget.
+McCurdy said he had a hard time persuading city leaders to approve last year's budget.

 "We're going to have to see a significant increase in ridership, but at the same time, I don't see that we have a choice," McCurdy said.
 "There won't be anything left eventually if we don't keep up with the market place."